-q) Financial assets and liabilities held for trading
+r) Financial assets and liabilities held for trading

 Treasury bills, debt securities, equity shares are classified as held for trading if they have been acquired principally for the purpose of selling or repurchasing in the near term.
-These financial assets or financial liabilities are recognised on trade date, when the Bank enters into contractual arrangements with counterparties to purchase or sell securities, and are normally derecognised when either sold (assets) or extinguished (liabilities).
-Measurement is initially at fair value, with transaction costs recognized in the Statement of Profit or Loss and Other Comprehensive Income.
+These financial assets or financial liabilities are recognised on trade date, when the Group enters into contractual arrangements with counterparties to purchase or sell securities, and are normally derecognised when either sold (assets) or extinguished (liabilities).
+Measurement is initially at fair value, with transaction are recognised in Statement of Profit or Loss and Other Comprehensive Income.
 Subsequently, their fair values are remeasured, and all gains and losses from changes therein should be recognised in the Statement of Profit or Loss and Other Comprehensive Income in "Other operating income / (expense), net" as they arise.

-Interest earned on trading debt securities is reported as interest revenue among the interest and similar to interest income when it becomes due.
-The dividends earned on trading equity instruments are disclosed separately among the interest and similar to interest income when received.
+Interest earned on trading debt securities is reported as interest revenue among the interest income when it becomes due.
+The dividends earned on trading equity instruments are disclosed separately among the interest income when received.
 Interest payable on financial liabilities acquired for trading purposes is reported as interest expense.